ytaki0801/kilo-lisp/README.md

 ## How to Compile and Use

 Before compiling, you must install libraries of each LISP interpreter, except for no interpreter or JMC Lisp.
-For example, `sudo apt install gauche-dev` is needed to use Gauche on an Ubuntu system.
+For example, `sudo apt install gauche-dev` is needed to use Gauche on Debian package management system.

-After install of the LISP interpreter libraries, just type in this repository like the following:
+After install of the LISP interpreter libraries, just type the following in this repository to compile and use.
+[CTRL-S is to save and CTRL-Q is to quit](https://github.com/antirez/kilo).

 ```
 $ make <name-of-interpreter or blank>